kevinyswong/kevinyswong.github.io/index.md

   recognize everything and everyone else is also oneself, all part of the will.
   Each individual desires and fights for its survival and growth, yet the objects one desires—satisfaction, happiness, gratification—dissipate soon after one attains them, and they never last and are therefore only illusory.
-  Specifically, this one passage summarizes Schopenhauer's psychological ideas:
+More precisely, this passage summarizes Schopenhauer's psychological ideas:
   <blockquote>
   We have already seen in nature-without-knowledge her inner being as a constant striving without aim and without rest, and this stands out much more distinctly